 Whilst at the research site there is an opportunity to upgrade your accommodation.
 The upgraded accommodation is in a newly built luxury tented lodge.

 The rate for this upgrade is £40 per person per night for a double room and £50 per person per night for a single room.

-A vegetarian option is always available – however please let us know your dietary requirements on booking.
-Please note however that given the remote location of Kanaan, some fresh produce may only be available seasonally.
+A vegetarian option is always available – however, please let us know your dietary requirements upon booking.
+Please note that, given the remote location of Kanaan, some fresh produce may only be available seasonally.
 Please also note that your own snacks and drinks should be purchased before you arrive at Kanaan.

 The activities you take part in during this project are not overly exerting, but it is advised that all participants be fit enough to walk between 10 and 15 kilometres on a daily basis, through rough terrain and in high temperatures.